 Note: The dependent variable is a dummy variable equal to 1 if the individual is hired on a permanent contract and 0 if hired on a temporary contract.
 Local labour markets are defined based on 4-digit occupations and Functional Areas (FAs).
-Control variables include gender, education (4 categories), yearly dummies for workers' age, whether the individual was employed the year before, whether he/she works full time or not, as well as firm-by-municipality-by-year fixed effects, sector and establishment fixed effects (where different from firmmunicipality's), and local labour market fixed effects. p<0.01, p<0.05, p<0.1.
+Control variables include gender, education (4 categories), yearly dummies for workers' age, whether the individual was employed the year before, whether he/she works full time or not, as well as firm-by-municipality-by-year fixed effects, sector and establishment fixed effects (where different from firm-by-municipality fixed effects), and local labour market fixed effects.
+Standard errors are clustered at the labour-market-by-year level. p<0.01, p<0.05, p<0.1.